Data binding and properties

 Capy has a system of properties, which allow to easily do animations, data binding and other things.

-This features revolves around the DataWrapper(T)
+This features revolves around the Atom(T)

 struct, this struct also has a nice guarantee